brian-arnold/brian-arnold.github.io/pages/about/about.md

 - **Provide training in technical skills**
     - teach workshops on specific types of data analysis
     - consult individual graduate students or postdocs
+    - many questions in diverse biological systems use similar techniques to processing and analyzing data

 # Background